Moraine: Characteristics

 Moraines are landforms composed of glacial till deposited primarily by glacial ice.
-Glacial till, in turn, is unstratified and unsorted debris ranging in size from silt-sized glacial flour to large boulders.
+Glacial till is unstratified and unsorted debris ranging in size from silt-sized glacial flour to large boulders.
 The individual rock fragments are typically sub-angular to rounded in shape.
 Moraines may be found on the glacier's surface or deposited as piles or sheets of debris where the glacier has melted.

 Formation

-Moraines may form through a number of processes, depending on the characteristics of sediment, the dynamics on the ice, and the location on the glacier in which the moraine is formed.
+Moraines may form through a number of processes depending on the characteristics of sediment, the dynamics on the ice, and the location on the glacier in which the moraine is formed.
 Moraine forming processes may be loosely divided into passive and active.

 Passive processes involve the placing of chaotic supraglacial sediments onto the landscape with limited reworking, typically forming hummocky moraines.
 These moraines are composed of supraglacial sediments from the ice surface.

 Active processes form or rework moraine sediment directly by the movement of ice, known as glaciotectonism.
 These form push moraines and thrust-block moraines, which are often composed of till and reworked proglacial sediment.

 Moraine may also form by the accumulation of sand and gravel deposits from glacial streams emanating from the ice margin.
 These fan deposits may coalesce to form a long moraine bank marking the ice margin.
 Several processes may combine to form and rework a single moraine, and most moraines record a continuum of processes.
 Reworking of moraines may lead to the formation of placer deposits of gold as is the case of southernmost Chile.